Dem investigative dreams to meet cold, hard congressional reality

 Democrats will fight to see Trump's tax returns, congressman saysNov.
 7, 201803:23

-Trump, however, has already signaled that he’s not interested in playing ball.
-If he's investigated, he said at a press conference Wednesday, hours after Democrats claimed their House majority, then Democrats could find themselves getting investigated right back, by Senate Republicans.
-What's more, he added: policy deals could be off the table.
+Trump, however, has already signaled that he's not interested in playing ball.
+If he's investigated, he said at a news conference Wednesday, hours after Democrats claimed their House majority, then Democrats could find themselves getting investigated right back, by Senate Republicans.
+What's more, he added: Policy deals could be off the table.

 "If that happens, then we're going to do the same thing, and government comes to a halt, and I would blame them, because they now are going to be coming up with policy," he said.